Efficient Evaluation Methods for Neural Architecture Search: A Survey: Evaluation

 For both metrics, the closer to one the value is, the more accurate the EEM is.

 The ranking-based metric calculates the correlation between the real performance ranking and the predicted one.
 Kendall's Tau ranking correlation (KTau)~\cite{sen1968estimates} and Spearman's ranking correlation (SpearmanR)~\cite{hauke2011comparison} are frequently-used ranking-based metrics.
-The KTau refers to the relative difference of concordant pairs and discordant pairs, and is shown in Equation~(\ref{eq_Ktau}):
+The KTau is the relative difference of concordant and discordant pairs, and is shown in Equation~(\ref{eq_Ktau}):

 where the concordant pair means that the predicted rankings and the ground-truth rankings of a given pair are the same.
 On the other hand, the SpearmanR is calculated based on the difference between the predicted ranking and the real ranking.
 It is shown in Equation~(\ref{eq_SpearmanR}):